 Comments The City issued 7,050 permits in 2025, continuing the strong upward trend in permitting activity.
 This represents a 2.5 per cent increase compared to 2024 (6,877 permits) and is the highest number of permits recorded since 2008.
 The sustained increase reflects continued development and construction activity in St. Albert.

 Building Construction Value The indicator measures the total dollar value of new building construction proposed as recorded by permits granted for residential, industrial, commercial, and institutional.
+Construction values can vary from quarter to quarter depending on the timing and value of permits issued.

 Renovation Construction Value The indicator measures the construction value from residential, commercial, industrial, and institutional building renovations as recorded by building permits issued.
+Renovation values can vary by quarter depending on the timing of permit issuance and the value of approved projects.

-Last edited: March 19, 2026
+Last edited: May 14, 2026

 City Hall & News › City Administration ›